Shigella

 • Sharing cups, bottles, utensils, plates or other household equipment

-• Lighting up a cigarette with soiled hands
+• Lighting a cigarette with soiled hands

 Ways to avoid giving Shigella to others:

-• Washing your hands well and often, with soap and water, is important for all age groups, especially after having a bowel movement, changing diapers and before preparing food or drinks
+• Washing your hands well and often, with soap and water, is important for all age groups, especially after having a bowel movement, changing diapers, and before preparing food or drinks.

 • Watch and help children when they wash their hands.
-This is really important for children who are not completely toilet-trained (including children in diapers)
+This is really important for children who are not completely toilet-trained (including children in diapers).

-• Get rid of dirty diapers properly
+• Get rid of dirty diapers properly.

-• People who handle food, or who care for children, the sick, the elderly or other dependents, cannot go to work until it is shown that they have cleared the infection
+• People who handle food, or who care for children, the sick, the elderly or other dependents, cannot go to work until they have cleared the infection.